mansiJamwal/Calendar/README.md

 ## Overview

 The **Event Calendar** is a web application built using **React** for functionality and **ShadCN** for UI components.
 It allows users to add, edit, and delete events seamlessly, with an intuitive interface for navigating events on a calendar.
+The website is hosted at the url: https://calendar-ecru-beta.vercel.app/
 ## Features

 - **Add Events**: Create new events by selecting a date and entering details.